Bishop (Aliens): Aliens: Bug Hunt

+Aliens: Bishop

 Production

-Henriksen was one of the several actors, including Michael Biehn and Bill Paxton, cast in Aliens who had collaborated with James Cameron on The Terminator.
+Henriksen was one of several actors, including Michael Biehn and Bill Paxton, cast in Aliens who had collaborated with James Cameron on The Terminator.
 Roz Kaveney, in her analysis of Ash in From Alien to The Matrix: Reading Science Fiction Film, draws parallels to Bishop as a representation of the Three Laws of Robotics.
 Although Ash's programming allows (and encourages) harming humans, Bishop puts human life above all else in accordance with the First Law of Robotics.
 Bishop was studied by LeiLani Nishime of the University of Texas Press in 2005 as a theoretical dramatization of how humans would deal with the presence of an Other concerning Ripley's initial apprehension about being near a synthetic after her life-threatening encounter with Ash.
 According to an article by Anton Karl Kozlovic of the University of Nebraska Omaha, Bishop's altruistic actions (which include rescuing Newt and Ripley) contradict a trend towards technophobia in pre-1990 films.

 In Cameron's original treatment for Aliens, Bishop never actually sets foot on LV-426 and remains aboard the Sulaco in orbit.
-He also refuses to rescue the survivors at the end of the story, saying that his programming will not allow him to risk the Xenomorphs potentially contaminating the ship and subsequently spreading throughout the human race.
-In William Gibson's unproduced script for Alien3, Bishop and Hicks became the series' main characters in lieu of Ripley, and they, along with another group of Colonial Marines, are involved in a Xenomorph outbreak on a massive space station, where the Aliens are being bred and studied for use as a bio-weapon.
+He also refuses to rescue the survivors at the end of the story, saying that his programming will not allow him to risk the xenomorphs potentially contaminating the ship and subsequently spreading throughout the human race.
+In William Gibson's unproduced script for Alien 3, Bishop and Hicks became the series' main characters in lieu of Ripley, and they, along with another group of Colonial Marines, are involved in a xenomorph outbreak on a massive space station, where the Aliens are being bred and studied for use as a bio-weapon.
 The screenplay ended with a cliffhanger setting up a fourth movie that would take place on Earth.
 The script was eventually rejected, although it is widely available to read online.
-In 2019 Gibson’s script was adapted into an audio drama by Audible, with both Michael Biehn and Lance Henriksen reprising their roles.
+In 2019, Gibson’s script was adapted into an audio drama by Audible, with both Michael Biehn and Lance Henriksen reprising their roles.

-Knife trick

 To create the effect of Bishop performing the "knife trick" at inhuman speed, the footage of the scene was sped up.

-It has also been referenced within the wider Alien and Alien vs. Predator franchises themselves — Charles Bishop Weyland briefly uses a pen to do the game in the 2004 film Alien vs. Predator and the game appears in the 2011 Nintendo DS video game Aliens: Infestation as an unlockable minigame as well as the 2017 novel Aliens: Bug Hunt.
+It has also been referenced within the wider Alien and Alien vs. Predator franchises themselves; Charles Bishop Weyland briefly uses a pen to do the game in the 2004 film Alien vs. Predator, the game appears as an unlockable minigame in the 2011 Nintendo DS video game Aliens: Infestation, and is featured the 2017 novel Aliens: Bug Hunt.